f3mshep/f3mshep.github.io/_posts/2017-11-18-your_first_heroku_deployment.markdown

 If you made it this far, congratulations!
 The world can now see your wonderful new web application.

-Shameless plug, check out KetoTonight at https://stark-harbor-64502.herokuapp.com/.
+Shameless plug, check out [KetoTonight](https://stark-harbor-64502.herokuapp.com/.)